Grey imperial pigeon: Behaviour and ecology

-Habitat and Conservation Status
+Habitat and conservation status

 Its natural habitats at tropical moist lowland and primary and secondary forest and cultivated areas with trees.
 Little is known about its movements.
 It is reportedly resident on some northern Bornean islands, but certainly moves between Philippine islands, and varied in abundance from 1995 to 1997 on Karakelang, Indonesia.
 Like other small-island specialists, it presumably wanders in search of food.

-The IUCN Red List has assessed this bird as vulnerable with the population being estimated at 1,500 to 7,000 mature individuals.
+The IUCN Red List has assessed this bird as vulnerable with the population estimated at 2,500 to 10,000 mature individuals.
 Its main threat is habitat destruction through both legal and Illegal logging, conversion into farmland and urban development for tourism.
 Its large size makes it a target of hunters both for food and as a pet.

 It occurs in a few protected areas like the Turtle Islands National Park, Tunku Abdul Rahman National Park, Maratuas and Pulau Mantanani Bird Sanctuary and Rasa Island where it benefits from the protection of the Philippine cockatoo.